openethereum/openethereum.github.io/FAQ.md

 - On Mac/Linux: `cp -f target/release/parity /usr/local/bin`

 ##### How do I upgrade Parity to the latest cutting-edge version?
 Simply follow the instructions above to build & install.
+The new version will replace the old.
 Nothing additional is needed.

 ##### How do I do a cross-build for ARM/Raspberry Pi?
 See the documentation for [docker build for ARM](https://github.com/ethcore/parity-snappy/wiki/Docker-build-for-ARM-ARM64).